aronbeke/meprom-tea/README.md

 1. Install conda from https://conda.io/projects/conda/en/latest/user-guide/install/index.html.
 2. Download and save this package.
 3. Navigate to the repository.
 Create an environment and install necessary dependencies easily from the environment.yml file, using the following terminal command: `conda env create -f environment.yml`.
 The environment will be named `meprom-tea-env`.
-4. Alternatively, create a new enviroment and install the necessary dependencies (numpy, pandas, scipy, and rdkit) manually: `conda create -n meprom-tea-env numpy pandas scipy rdkit`.
+4. Alternatively, create a new enviroment and install the necessary dependencies (numpy, pandas, scipy, and rdkit) manually: `conda create -c conda-forge -n meprom-tea-env numpy pandas scipy rdkit`.
 5. Activate the environment with `conda activate meprom-tea-env`.
 6. Run analysis using `python run_analysis.py` or `python recreate_results.py`.